KKonstantinov/universal-rate-limit/README.md

 ---

 Rate limit any HTTP endpoint using the Web Standards `Request`/`Response` API — with built-in support for Express, Fastify, Hono, and Next.js.
-Swap between fixed-window and sliding-window algorithms, bring your own store, and get IETF-compliant rate limit headers out of the box.
+Swap between fixed-window, sliding-window, and token-bucket algorithms, bring your own store, and get IETF-compliant rate limit headers out of the box.

 <p align="center">
   <a href="https://kkonstantinov.github.io/universal-rate-limit/"><strong>Documentation</strong></a> · <a href="https://universal-rate-limit-playground.vercel.app"><strong>Playground</strong></a> · <a href="https://github.com/KKonstantinov/universal-rate-limit"><strong>GitHub</strong></a>